IELTS Speaking Samples and Answers

 Q. Can you tell me your full name, please?

-A. My name is Rakib Hassan.
-You can call me with my first name which is Rakib.
+A. Sure, my full name is Rakib Hassan.
+You can call me with my first name which is "Rakib".

 Q. Can I see your ID card, please?